-- Open-angle glaucoma is the most common type, found in approximately 90 percent of glaucoma patients in the United States.
-In open-angle glaucoma, the structures in the eye appear to be normal, but fluid does not drain properly, probably because of changes in and along the drain¬age passage.
+Open-angle glaucoma is the most common type.
+It is found in approximately 90 percent of glaucoma patients in the United States.
+In open-angle glaucoma, the structures in the eye appear to be normal, but fluid does not drain properly, probably because of changes in and along the drainage passage.
 This type of glaucoma has no early warning signs and can go unnoticed for years.

-- Chronic or acute angle-closure glaucoma accounts for about 10 percent of glaucoma cases in this country.
-Here, the normal drainage passage in the eye is narrowed and then becomes blocked.
+Chronic or acute angle-closure glaucoma accounts for about 10% of glaucoma cases in U.S. Here, the normal drainage passage in the eye is narrowed and then becomes blocked.

 Who is most likely to get glaucoma?

 Glaucoma is more commonly found in people over the age of 35.
 You are more likely to get glaucoma if you:

 Have had a serious eye injury in the past;

 Take corticosteroid (e.g., prednisone) medications.